Tower Climb · Difficulty Audit

 The Roobet Towers mechanic is canonical tile-climb.
 The HMAC derivation is identical to cross-brand.
 The expected RTP factor encodes the structural payout shortfall versus 99 percent cluster.

 The per-climb fairness verification works the standard way at Roobet.
-The seven-step routine applies:
+To Roobet Towers verify fairness on your own laptop, the seven-step routine applies:

 Roobet Towers fairness verification routine